DexterLagan/lsh/README.md

 # lsh
 Lisp Shell

-This is a cross-platform shell developped in Racket.
+This is a cross-platform shell developed in Racket.
 To use, either compile to binary using Racket 6.11 or newer, or run:

 Windows:
 "C:\Program Files\Racket\racket.exe" -f "lsh.rkt" -e "(require 'lsh)" -i